-If you have an unmodified, original Microsoft ISO, then you will only be able to install to an IDE target system because all Microsoft XP Install ISOs only support IDE-based systems.
-Howvever, if you are using E2B+DPMS (E2B with the 32-bit Mass Storage Driver Pack added), then you can install from an XP Install ISO to a IDE/SATA/RAID/SCSI systems.
+If you have an unmodified, original Microsoft ISO, it usually will only be able to install to an IDE target system because all Microsoft XP Install ISOs only support IDE-based systems.
+However, if you are using E2B+DPMS (E2B with the 32-bit Mass Storage Driver Pack added), then you can install from an XP 32-bit Install ISO to a IDE/SATA/RAID/SCSI systems.

 Note: Windows Setup will indicate what drive letter it will assign to each partition when you select one of the partitions to install to.
 If you want to ensure that the XP partition boots as drive C:, then ensure the Active (boot) flag is set on that Primary partition and it is the first hard disk in the system.
 You can use a disk utility such as Diskpart to make the correct partition the Active partition (or use the grub4dos prompt and the makeactive command - e.g. makeactive (hd1,1) will make the first internal hard disk's second partition active, because the E2B USB drive will be hd0 under grub4dos).

-Tip: If you get a 'STOP: 0x000000A5' BSOD error, when Setup prompts you to press F6 to install drivers, press the F7 key.
+'STOP: 0x000000A5' error - to fix this, when Setup prompts you to press F6 to install drivers, press the F7 key instead.

-If there is only one Windows XP ISO, then that file will be automatically selected.
+If there is only one Windows XP ISO in the E2B folder, then that file will be automatically selected.

 For a detailed explanation of the Windows XP Setup stages, process, error messages and possible causes - see here.